Factory and Workshop Act 1878: Background

 In the debates on Mundella's bills and the Factory Act 1874 (37 & 38 Vict. c.
 44), it had been noted that years of piece-meal legislation had left factory law in an unsatisfactory and confusing state; (Note: According to the then Chief Inspector of Factories the more recent Acts "were necessarily incomplete and experimental ... by the time the last of these several Acts had received the Royal assent there existed a perfect chaos of regulations – all good in themselves when enacted – all having a direct purpose, which most of the trades have outlived, and which required constant care and consideration to prevent an application of them which would have imperilled that impartiality and that uniformity of administration which are absolutely essential to secure harmonious and cheerful co-operation".
-The lace manufacturers of Nottingham told the 1875 Royal Commission that workers in the industry fell under one (or none) of three different acts; all branches customarily worked a 54-hour week but most workers – where the Act of 1874 did not apply – preferred to breakfast before starting work: a work pattern incompatible with the Act.) the government had spoken of the need to consolidate and extend factory law by a single act replacing all previous legislation, but had not felt itself able to allocate the necessary legislative time.
+The lace manufacturers of Nottingham told the 1875 royal commission that workers in the industry fell under one (or none) of three different acts; all branches customarily worked a 54-hour week but most workers – where the Factory Act 1874 did not apply – preferred to breakfast before starting work: a work pattern incompatible with the act.) the government had spoken of the need to consolidate and extend factory law by a single act replacing all previous legislation, but had not felt itself able to allocate the necessary legislative time.
 In March 1875, a royal commission (headed by Sir James Fergusson) was set up to look at the consolidation and extension of factory law.
 It took evidence in the principal industrial towns, and published its report in March 1876.
 It recommended consolidation of legislation by a single new act.
 The new act should include workplaces in the open air, and carrying, washing and cleaning; however mines and agriculture should be excluded.
 Work by protected persons should be within a twelve-hour window (between 6am and 7pm: exceptionally for some industries the window could be 8am to 8pm).
 Within that window: in factories two hours should be allowed for meals and no work session should exceed four and a half hours; in workshops work sessions should not exceed five hours and meal breaks should total at least one and a half hours.
 Sunday working should be permitted where both worker and employer were Jewish.
 All children should attend school from five until fourteen; they should not be allowed to attend half-time, nor be employed under the new act, until ten.
 From ten to fourteen employment would be conditional upon satisfactory school attendance and educational achievement.

 The government announced that the report had been produced too late for legislation in the current parliamentary session, but legislation would be introduced in the following one.